Tips for how to drink around the world at Epcot without getting sloppy, plus drink recommendations for each World Showcase Pavilion.

 The World Showcase at Epcot has always been one of my favorite parts of Disney World.
-It’s so fun to take in all of the sights, culture and food of other countries in a single day.
+It’s so fun to take in all of the sights, culture, and food of other countries in a single day.
 Each “country” also has a lot to offer in alcoholic beverages.
 Drink around the World at Epcot has become an unofficial Disney World challenge for many people.
 However, there are 11 World Showcase pavilions, which is a lot of booze.
 If you’re like me and want to enjoy all the drinks that Epcot has to offer, but without getting sloppy at the Happiest Place on Earth, or having a hangover the next morning, check out my tips!
 I took on the challenge on a girl’s trip with a friend from college.
-We drank from every country (minus America because we do that regularly any way) and didn’t experience any negative side effects (except for sore feet at the end of the day).
+We drank from every country (minus America) and didn’t experience any negative side effects (except for sore feet at the end of the day).

 Tips for How to Drink Around the World at Epcot, Without Getting Sloppy